SimengLi1998/SimengLi1998.github.io/_researches/research_plan.md

 According to the research of previous scholars and the current state-of-the-art [1,5], there are three primary approaches for LLM-driven recommendation systems:

-1. Sequential Integration of LLM and RS (Serial Approach)【串联】
+1. Sequential Integration of LLM and RS (Serial Approach)

 2. LLM as a Replacement for Traditional RS Architecture (LLM as RS)

-3. Fusion of LLM and RS (Fusion Approach)【融合】
+3. Fusion of LLM and RS (Fusion Approach)

 ![](/assets/img/researches/r1_1.png)